btheproductive/mattioli.OS/docs/TECHNICAL_DEEP_DIVE.md

 # ⚙️ Technical Deep Dive & Architecture

-> This document is for developers, contributors, and the curious.
-It explains **how** the Ultimate Life OS works under the hood.
+> This document provides an under-the-hood look at **Mattioli.OS**.
+It explains the design choices, the technology stack, and how specific features were implemented.

 ## 🏗 System Architecture